Why take this course

 Please note: This is not a professional programme and does not lead to registration with the HPCSA in any professional category of registration.

-- Applicants 24 years of age and older who do not meet the above requirements should provide a portfolio of evidence demonstrating that they have reached a level in the subject or a cognate subject, that is equivalent to the learning outcomes of an Honours Bachelor’s degree/NQF 8 qualification.
+- Applicants 24 years of age and older who do not meet the above requirements should provide a portfolio of evidence demonstrating either by examination, research experience, publication, considerable relevant work experience in the field, or a record of appropriate training and/or development, that they have reached a level in the subject or a cognate subject, that is equivalent to the learning outcomes of an Honours Bachelor’s degree/NQF 8 qualification.
+RPL applications for this programme are only considered for admission into the programme and not for advanced standing or module exemption.

 Intake / Selection process

-- SACAP limits its intake into the MSocSci (Community Mental Health Promotion) to 20 students per campus per year to ensure the integrity of SACAP’s educational philosophy in the context of this programme.
+- SACAP limits its intake into the Master of Social Science in Community Mental Health Promotion to 20 students per campus per year to ensure the integrity of SACAP’s educational philosophy in the context of this programme.

 - SACAP’s educational philosophy is student-centred and is focused on providing a supportive learning environment to help students attain their academic goals.